EnweremOma/EnweremOma/README.md

  Nice meeting your lovely face 😉

  I am a full-stack developer excited about building projects that solve real-life problems.
-I am known for my excellent attention to detail and ability to recreate figma designs to the letter.
+I am known for my excellent attention to detail and ability to recreate Figma designs to the latter.

-🔭 I’m currently working on a .net Core project.
+🔭 I’m currently working on a .NET Core project.

-🌱 I’m currently learning User Interface and User Experience Design.
+🌱 I’m currently learning how Automated Certificate Management Environment can be used to maximize security.

 👯 I’m looking to collaborate on exciting projects that solve real-life problems.